Satellites of Infinite Rank in the Smooth Concordance Group: Topological Preliminaries and Key Constructions

-Next, we briefly recall the definition of the {\em rational linking number} between curves in a rational homology sphere, $\Sigma$ (see Cha and Ko \cite[Section 3]{cha-ko} for a nice reference).
+Next, we briefly recall the definition of the {\em rational linking number} of a pair of disjoint oriented closed curves in a rational homology sphere, $\Sigma$ (see Seifert and Threlfall \cite[Section 77, pg 288]{ST} for a good reference).
 Suppose $\gamma,\eta$ are two such curves.
-As the first $\Q$--homology of $\Sigma$ vanishes, we can find $2$-chains $a,b$ with boundary equal to $n\gamma$ and $m\eta$, respectively, for integers $m,n>0$ (the order of the homology classes $[\gamma]$, $[\eta]$ would suffice for $m$,$n$).
-Now the {\em rational linking number} of $\gamma$ and $\eta$ is defined to be:
+Alexander duality over $\Q$ implies $H_1(\Sigma\setminus \gamma)\cong \Q$, and under this isomorphism $[\eta]\in H_1(\Sigma\setminus\gamma)$ can be expressed as a multiple of the class of the meridian to $\gamma$.
+The rational linking number $lk_\Sigma(\gamma,\eta)$ is defined to be this multiple: